Posts

 Image

-Pt En < change language In today's post I will be sharing a game I made with just under $400$ lines in Processing, a wrapper for Java that makes drawing to the screen really easy.
+Pt En In today's post I will be sharing a game I made with just under $400$ lines in Processing, a wrapper for Java that makes drawing to the screen really easy.
 The goal of the game is really simple: go from the cell you are standing on (marked with the black outline of the ellipse, in the screenshot) to the cell that is framed in white.
 To do that, you can move a "cursor" (the black frame) with the $AWSD$ keys to choose the next cell you want to go to.
 To move, press the space bar.
 There are a couple of rules to moving, though: You can only move to the selected cell if it is in the same row or same column as the cell you are in; You can only move to the selected cell if it has the same colour or the same shape as the cell you are in.
-Rule number $1$ says you can only go in the directions these orange arrows cover: Rule number $2$ says that, from the cells specified by the above rule, you can only go to the white circle, d
+Rule number $1$ says you can only go in the directions these orange arrows cover: Rule number $2$ says that, from the cells specified by the above rule, you can only go to the white circle, diamond or vertical el...

 Pocket maths: your verification code is 446267